 Did you know that the leading cause of death in the U.S. is cardiovascular disease?
 But, the good news is that having healthy arteries can help you avoid this disease.
 Having arteriosclerosis means disrupted blood supply to the heart which can lead to angina or chest pain.

-For those of you who don’t know what arteriosclerosis is, it is a condition where arteries are hard and narrowed due to fat and cholesterol buildup in their walls, forming plaque.
-If the plaque breaks open, which sometimes happens, it forms a blood clot.
+For those who don’t know what arteriosclerosis is, it is a condition in which arteries become hard and narrowed due to fat and cholesterol buildup in their walls, forming plaque.
+If the plaque breaks open, it sometimes forms a blood clot.

 When this blood clot is larger, it can block the blood flow, thus causing a heart attack.
 And when this blockage happens in an artery that is located in or leads to the brain, it might cause a stroke.

 If you have excessive levels of LDL or bad cholesterol, it means an increased risk of these blocked arteries.
 Besides cholesterol, triglycerides can also be harmful.
 The liver produces them after consuming excessive amounts of calories or alcohol.
-Stress, high blood pressure, blood vessel inflammation, smoking, and blood sugar can all cause damage to the inner walls of arteries, Fort Myers Chirostudio.
+Stress, high blood pressure, blood vessel inflammation, smoking, and blood sugar can all cause damage to the inner walls of arteries.

-However, there’s a way to reverse this plaque buildup, and it all comes down to your lifestyle and diet.
+However, there’s a way to reverse this plaque buildup, which all comes down to your lifestyle and diet.
 In this post, you’ll learn how to completely clean your arteries, thus avoiding all of these health problems.

 7 Ways to Clean Your Arteries Naturally